noahmorrison/gitsite/_includes/resume.md

 I am a sophomore high school student looking for experience in Software Engineering.

-Coding has been my passion since I learned python a few summers ago.
+Coding has been my passion since I learned Python a few summers ago.

 My idea of fun is picking a language or tool that people deem as hard and learning it just to prove I can.